Gainwardeast/mp3tagger/README.md

 # mp3tagger
 Open source library for reading id3 version 1 and 2 tags from .mp3 files

+First do not forget to add universal char detector library created by mozilla.
+Take it from "dependencies" folder

 You can get access to tags doing this

 ```